zhoujiayi1017/MambaUS-Net/README.md

 # MambaUS-Net

+> **Notice**
+> The manuscript describing **MambaUS-Net** is currently under peer review.
+> Therefore, this repository is made available at the present stage exclusively for the purpose of scholarly manuscript evaluation and is intended for access by reviewers only.

 Official implementation of **MambaUS-Net** for ultrasound image segmentation with multi-scale and boundary-aware feature modeling.

 ![Overall structure of MambaUS-Net](overall-structure-mambaunet.png)